-Functional Requirement Dependencies of Functional Requirements
+Functional Requirement Dep endencies of Functional Requirements

-Requirement and its name Requirement that is Requirement that is not dependent on and its
+Requirement and its name Requirement that is dependent on Requirement that is not dependent on and its rationale

-dependent on rationale

-attributes

 FMT_MSA.3 FMT_MSA.1

 Static attribute initialization FMT_SMR.1 -

 FMT_MTD.1 FMT_SMF.1

 Management of TSF data FMT_SMR.1 (1) -

-FMT_SMF.1 Specification None

-of management functions None
+FMT_SMF.1 Specification of management functions None

-FIA_UID.1:

-FMT_SMR.1 (1) FIA_UID.2 The dependency on FIA_UID.1 is satisfied because

-Security roles TIA_UID.2 FIA_UID.2 is the functional security requirement

-that is an upper hierarchy of FIA_UID.1.
+FMT_SMR.1 (1) Security roles FIA_UID.2 FIA_UID.1: The dependency on FIA_UID.1 is satisfied because FIA_UID.2 is the functional security requirement that is an upper hierarchy of FIA_UID.1.

-FIA_UID.1:

-FMT_SMR.1 (2) FIA UID.2 The dependency on FIA_UID.1 is satisfied because

-Security roles TIA_UID.2 FIA_UID.2 is the functional security requirement

-that is an upper hierarchy of FIA_UID.1.
+FMT_SMR.1 (2) Security roles FIA_UID.2 FIA_UID.1: The dependency on FIA_UID.1 is satisfied because FIA_UID.2 is the functional security requirement that is an upper hierarchy of FIA_UID.1.

-FPT_RVM.1

-Non-bypassability of the None
+FPT_RVM.1 Non-bypassability of the TSP None

-TSP

-FPT_STM.1 None

-Reliable time stamp none
+FPT_STM.1 Reliable time stamp None

-FTP_TRP.1 None

-Trusted Path TVOIC
+FTP_TRP.1 Trusted Path None